Murray Street Bridge Seismic Retrofit and Barrier Rail Project

 Construction work includes pile driving, a process where long steel tubes, called “piles,” are driven deep into the ground to form a strong foundation.
 This involves a crane-mounted hammer repeatedly striking the hollow steel piles, which will generate loud noise.
 The piles will be driven deep into the bedrock beneath the harbor.

-- The first round of pile driving is scheduled to take place from July 24, 2025, through October 2025, during construction hours.
+- The first round of pile driving took place July 24, 2025, through October 2025, during construction hours.

 - The second round of pile driving is scheduled to take place from June 15, 2026, through October 2026, during construction hours.